BenD2525/noughts-and-crosses/README.md

 - Passed the code through PEP8 and confirmed that there were no problems
 - Tested input validation (tried input which wasn't requested by the program) and confirmed that no errors were thrown
 - Tested in my local terminal and on Heroku
+- Ad-hoc testing was performed while creating the application within Gitpod

 ## Bugs
 ### Solved Bugs